Domterion/derpc/README.md

 To use you will need Rust and Git on your system.

 ```
-# clone the repo
+# Clone the repo
 $ git clone https://github.com/Domterion/derpc

-# cd into the cloned repo
+# Cd into the cloned repo
 $ cd derpc

-# build derpc for release
+# Build derpc for release
 $ cargo build --release

-# run derpc
+# Run derpc
 $ ./target/release/derpc
 ```